ARAldhafeeri/MeridianDB/docs/index.md

 # MeridianDB Overview

 AI-first, Auto-RAG, a serverless database that enhances RAG with multi-dimensional retrieval.
 In addition to semantic search, we added temporal and behavioral awareness as well.
-NewSQL-inspired eventual consistencykeeps both the vector database and content and features data synced across Cloudflare D1 and Vectorize.
+NewSQL-inspired eventual consistency keeps all the vector database, content, features data synced across Cloudflare D1 and Vectorize.

+Leverages Cloudflare edge network with the great deal of innovation, the entire RAG pipeline runs near where your users are.

 ## Core Problem

 Traditional RAG suffers from:

 - Catastrophic forgetting
 - Lack of temporal awareness
 - No behavioral learning